ajlin11/SE_Project_Phase_TeamA5/System_Requirements.md

 ### c.
 Technologies Used

-- Backend: Java with Spring Boot (chosen for its structure and scalability)
+- Backend: Java with Spring Boot/Python (chosen for its structure and scalability)
 - Frontend: React (for building a responsive and dynamic user interface)
 - Database: PostgreSQL (for reliable data storage and relationships)
 - Version Control: GitHub (for collaboration and version management)